 Combining long battery life and an ultra-thin profile, Lenovo's Yoga Laptop Series is the choice for individuals who want it all.
-With no compromises made and no corners cut, these portable devices are designed specifically for people on the move - they are lightweight, stylish, powerful, and incredibly useful.
-Weighing in at less than 2 kilograms, yet providing up to 9 hours of battery life, the Lenovo Yoga Series proves that you can have your cake and eat it too.
+With no compromises made and no corners cut, these portable devices are designed specifically for people on the move – they are lightweight, stylish, powerful, and incredibly useful.
+Weighing in at just 2 pounds, yet providing up to 9 hours of battery life, the Lenovo Yoga Series proves that you can have your cake and eat it too.
 You'll make it through the day without being slowed down by your laptop.
 Click here to learn more about the Yoga Laptop Series.

 How much memory do I need for school?

 A good bottom line to set is 4GB of RAM and a 320GB hard drive.
 Students don’t just need to store Word documents and Excel spreadsheets; they sometimes need to store thousands of images and PDF files or run large, complex programs.
 Therefore, sufficient memory is vital when buying a laptop.